 Propound, “to put forward or offer for consideration, acceptance, or adoption; set forth; propose.”

 Propone just doesn’t sound right.
-Propound, though, has a certain ring.
+Propound, though, has a certain ring to it.

 It sounds positive about the outcome of the offer.
 It doesn’t have multiple meanings and hence, avoids confusion.
 It’s relatively easily translated, as many languages use similar words; which helps with global acceptance.